 Git: If you are a GNU/Linux user it is highly probable that you already have it installed (you can check in your software package manager or through the terminal with the command

 which git).
 If you are using Microsoft Windows or Mac OS, you can download it from here.

 A text editor: Although there are many of them, we suggest you to use one with Markdown format support and Git integration.
-Kate Editor, Atom Text Editor and VSCodium, meet this criteria natively, and they are also Free/Libre and Open Source multiplatform software.
-But, for practical reasons, we will only see how to work in Atom (in the future we will include other tools).
+Kate Editor, Pulsar Text Editor and VSCodium, meet this criteria natively, and they are also Free/Libre and Open Source multiplatform software.
+But, for practical reasons, we will only see how to work in Pulsar (in the future we will include other tools).

-A Disroot Gitea account: In order to be able to submit your work, you will need to register an account on our Gitea instance (Disroot credentials will not work) and request access to our repository.
+A Disroot Forgejo account: In order to be able to submit your work, you will need to register an account on our Forgejo instance (Disroot credentials will not work) and request access to our repository.

-Register a new account on Disroot's Gitea instance.
+Register a new account on Disroot's Forgejo instance.

 Once you have these tools, it is time to set them up.